Sex Toy Reviews

 Overall, the Lovehoney satin robe just seems to be a bit awkwardly cut.
 It feels like a graduation down, not a sexy part of lingerie.
 No part of it is really flattering or makes me feel comfortable.
 I cannot imagine myself really wearing it — unless I wanted to keep it open over another piece of lingerie.

-And while I don’t want to keep making comparisons to another robe, but a really classy touch would be to have pockets.
+And while I don’t want to keep making comparisons to another robe, a classy touch would be to have pockets.
 This robe does not.
 This isn’t going to be a deal-breaker for many people, I imagine.

 With that said, this will probably be up someone’s alley.
-It seems well enough made, and the price makes it worth considering (and right now you can get a free clitoral vibrator with your purchase!).
+It seems well-enough made, and the price makes it worth considering (and right now you can get a free clitoral vibrator with your purchase!).
 I would probably read more reviews than just this one, however.

 Free delivery on all orders over $60